futpix/caravans-in-australia/content/review/70-Avan-Aspire-572.md

   ogtitle: "Should I buy Aspire 572 by Avan?"
   ogdescription: "The Avan Aspire 572 is classed as Unknown Type, and sleeps 2-4 people.
 It is Made Overseas and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2-4", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2-4", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: "7.18"
 bodyLength: "5.72"
 totalHeight: "2.59"